lachkar-moe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chomd 753 = give all permission to the owner, r and x to the group and w x to others chmod --reference = copy permission of another file chmod -R +X = change permission to all subdirectories
+chomd 753 = give all permission to the owner, r and x to the group and w x to others chmod --reference = copy permission of another file chmod -R +X = change permission to all subdirectories mkdir -m = make new directory and assign its permission